California Energy Commission

+Created in 1974 and headquartered in Sacramento, the commission's core responsibilities include advancing state energy policy, achieving energy efficiency, investing in energy innovation, developing renewable energy, transforming transportation, overseeing energy infrastructure, and preparing for energy emergencies.

-The Commission is a division of the California Natural Resources Agency, which is under the direction of Cabinet Secretary Wade Crowfoot.
+The commission is a division of the California Natural Resources Agency, which is under the direction of Cabinet Secretary Wade Crowfoot.
 One of its prominent responsibilities is maintenance of the California Energy Code.

 History

-Charles Warren and Al Alquist, California politicians, co-authored the 1974 Warren–Alquist State Energy Resources Conservation and Development Act that created the Commission.
-The Act required that, prior to constructing or modifying an electric generating plant, the Commission was to certify the need for the plant and the suitability of the site of the plant.
+Charles Warren and Al Alquist, California politicians, co-authored the 1974 Warren–Alquist State Energy Resources Conservation and Development Act that created the commission.
+The act required that, prior to constructing or modifying an electric generating plant, the commission was to certify the need for the plant and the suitability of the site of the plant.

-In 1976, the California legislature amended the Warren–Alquist Act to require the Commission, prior to any new nuclear generating plants being built, to certify that there is sufficient capacity to store spent fuel rods, and to establish a moratorium on the certification of any new nuclear generating plants until the federal government has approved and established a means for the disposal of high level nuclear waste.
+In 1976, the California legislature amended the Warren–Alquist Act to require the commission, prior to any new nuclear generating plants being built, to certify that there is sufficient capacity to store spent fuel rods, and to establish a moratorium on the certification of any new nuclear generating plants until the federal government has approved and established a means for the disposal of high level nuclear waste.
 A legal challenge to this amendment by two electric utilities resulted in the United States Supreme Court case Pacific Gas & Electric Co. v.
-State Energy Resources Conservation and Development Commission, which upheld the amended Act.
+State Energy Resources Conservation and Development Commission, which upheld the amended act.

-Dr. Arthur H Rosenfeld, was a member of the U.S. Department of Energy Secretary Steven Chu's Energy Advisory Board and a Commissioner of the Energy Commission from 2000 to 2010.
+Arthur H Rosenfeld was a member of the U.S. Department of Energy Secretary Steven Chu's Energy Advisory Board and a commissioner of the Energy Commission from 2000 to 2010.

 On 17 January 2001 a state of emergency declared during the California electricity crisis allowed the state to buy electricity for the financially strapped utility companies.
 The emergency authority allowed Davis to order the California Energy Commission to streamline the application process for new power plants.
+Alongside this, the California Energy Commission introduced an emergency load management program that supplied upwards of 1,000 businesses with fast responding electricity control systems.
+This allowed these businesses to reduce cumulative electricity loads during the California electricity crisis within 15 minutes of receiving an emergency alert.

 On 21 August 2006, the Governor signed Senate Bill SB 1, which directs the California Public Utilities Commission and the CEC to implement the California Solar Initiative program consistent with specific requirements and budget limits set forth in the legislation.

 In 2013, these efforts were tested in a near worst-case scenario of high temperatures, and reduced hydroelectric and nuclear power.
-Thanks to a combination of clean energy and conservation the state suffered no shortages.
+Thanks to a combination of clean energy and conservation, the state suffered no shortages.

 Current activities

-In 2007, the Commission set up relatively strict laws that forbid the signing of new energy supply contracts between utilities and coal-fired power plants.
+In 2007, the commission set up relatively strict laws that forbid the signing of new energy supply contracts between utilities and coal-fired power plants.
 This was a major initiative to stem greenhouse gas emissions by 2020.